Rig-Labs/moor-docs/03-stability-pool-and-liquidations.md

 ### Single Stability Pool

-There is only one stability pool in Moor Protocol.
+There is only one stability pool in Moor.
 This is to ensure there is enough collateral to handle large liquidations and prevent liquidity fragmentation.
 Stability pool providers will earn exposure to their collateral.

 ## Partial Liquidations

 When a Trove is liquidated, the amount of USDM contained in the Trove multiplied by the Close Factor is burned from the Stability Pool's balance to repay its debt.

 In exchange, 110% of the corresponding dollar value amount of collateral from the Trove is transferred to the Stability Pool (minus 0.5% liquidation gas fee).
 For instance, if a user is liquidated on a 1000 USDM Trove at 130% CR, $500 in USDM will be repaid by the stability pool. $550 (110% of 500) of collateral is then sent to the stability pool (minus 0.5% liquidation gas fee).
-Now the Trove is left with 500 USDM debt and $750 in collateral, returning the user to a safe CR of 150%.
+Now the Trove is left with 500 USDM debt and $750 in collateral, returning the user to a safe CR of 175%.
 Stability pool participants earn roughly the same fee as in Liquity (~10%).
 The Close Factor is hardcoded at 50%, the same factor used by Aave, Compound, and MAI.
 Partial liquidations are the norm in DeFi, used by Aave, Compound, and MAI among others.
-Moor Protocol is the first Liquity-inspired protocol to use partial liquidations.
+Moor is the first Liquity-inspired protocol to use partial liquidations.

 ### Benefits of Partial Liquidations